 The MSRP at ORNL was extremely productive and informative.
 To this day, the MSRE is the most successful molten salt reactor ever operated.
 This research program was cancelled prematurely not because the technology was invalid or impractical, but for a host of non-scientific reasons, such as the development time and political, military, or commercial issues.

 The primary developer that was paying for the development cost for the original nuclear power plants was the U.S. Navy, which wanted the quickest path to deploying nuclear power for submarines.
 Since thorium is a fertile but not fissile isotope, the development of a thorium-fueled reactor was necessarily longer than the uranium fueled reactor and the Navy was not patient.

-Politically, the development work for the uranium fuel cycle used by PWR was done at labs in California.
+Politically, the development work for the uranium fuel cycle used by Pressurized Water Reactor (PWR) was done at labs in California.
 Reactors that used uranium were better at producing plutonium and other weapons materials.
 This was viewed as an advantage during the Cold War.

 Finally, the current fleet of PWR is supported by an industry that are generally opposed to any change that could negatively impact their revenues.

 These reasons that might explain the unfortunate choices made 50 years ago to favor PWR are mostly irrelevant today.